majamitbhati/AstroShop/src/content/foodcourts/trehan-iris-foodcourts.md

 ## Introduction

 There are many ways that collaboration can take place in music production.
 For example, musicians may collaborate on the creation of a song, with each musician contributing their own unique parts to the overall composition.
 Producers and engineers may collaborate to ensure that the final mix and master are of the highest quality possible.
 And songwriters and producers may collaborate to develop the song's overall structure, lyrics, and arrangement.

-## This is a heading

-This is a list in markdown:

-- One
-- Two
-- Three

 ## Benefits